Selective Studies for Grades 8-12

 Students with accommodations for testing in a quiet place, alternative test presentation, or extended time on tests have access to the supervised test lab.
 Additional flexibility is provided for scheduling final exams, along with assistance in applying for accommodations on standardized testing such as the SAT or ACT.
 Parents continue to be responsible for monitoring their child’s school performance and their use of accommodations.

-A list of High School Accommodations offered at Providence can be found here.
+Click here to see a list of High School Accommodations offered at Providence.

 Study Skills Class